Clear, professional plumbing help

 Check for obvious blockage.

-If it is safe, inspect the discharge line or visible valves outside for ice, debris, or a closed shutoff.
+If it is safe, inspect the discharge pipe outside for ice, debris, or a blockage that could keep water from leaving.

 4